crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_machines.md

 ## cscli machines

-Manage local API machines
+Manage local API machines [requires local API]

 ### Synopsis

-Machines Management.
+To list/add/delete/validate machines.

-To list/add/delete/validate machines
+Note: This command requires database direct access, so is intended to be run on the local API machine.

 ### Examples